New Mexico chile: Vernacular art

 Chile is used in the state to construct both decorative and functional ristras (arrangements of drying pepper pods) and chile wreaths.
 Some varieties have colorful fruit and are used as ornamental plants.

 Industry

 Some chile varieties such as 'NuMex Garnet' are used as a pigment stock to produce red dye.

 Economy

 Ongoing drought, unpredictable weather, and environmental concerns have strained New Mexico's production of chile peppers, the state's primary agricultural produce.

-In 2019 average chile sales price was $793 per ton, and accounted for $50M in sales within New Mexico.
+In 2019, the average chile sales price was $793 per ton, and accounted for $50M in sales within New Mexico.
 Of the 1,644,000 scwt of peppers produced in the United States in 2019, 1,261,000 scwt were produced in New Mexico, or about 77% of US chile pepper production.

 Harvest

 Chile is planted in New Mexico in March and April, and harvested between July and October for green chile, and between October and December for red chile.